artgor261/linalg_lib/README.md

-# linalg_lib
+# cimple_linalg

-Simple linear algebra API.

-This is the open-source project for
+This is the open-source library for linear algebra operations with user-friendly API.
+It includes more different functions for quickly and effective scientific and engeneering computations with base linear algebra objects such as `vector` and `matrix`.

 ## Usage